The Legend of Korra: Ratings

 The series premiere averaged 4.5 million viewers, ranking it as basic cable's number-one kids' show and top animated program for the week with total viewers.
 The Legend of Korra also ranks as the network's most-watched animated series premiere in three years.

 Book One: Air drew an average of 3.8 million viewers per episode.
 This was the highest audience total for an animated series in the United States in 2012.

 Book Two: Spirits premiered with 2.6 million viewers.
 Suggested explanations for the reduced number of broadcast viewers were: the long period between seasons, a change in time slot (Friday evening instead of Saturday morning), the increased availability of digital download services, and generally reduced ratings for the Nickelodeon channel.

 Book Three: Change aired on short notice in June 2014 after Spanish-language versions of some episodes were leaked on the Internet.
 The season premiered with 1.5 million viewers.
 After declining TV ratings in the third season, Nickelodeon stopped airing the series on its main network and shifted its distribution to sister channel, Nicktoons and online outlets.
 The online distribution is where the show had proven to be much more successful.

 Critical response

-The Legend of Korra received praise for its production values, the quality of its writing, its challenging themes and its transgression of the conventions of youth entertainment.

 On the review aggregator website Rotten Tomatoes, the show currently has an average score of 89%, based on critic reviews.
 Its first season holds a score of 91% with an average rating of 8.25 out of 10, based on 11 critic reviews, with the website's critical consensus saying, "The Legend of Korra expands the world of Avatar: The Last Airbender with narrative substance and crisp animation – and progresses the drama and action with a female lead."
 The second season holds a score of 67% with an average rating of 8.35 out of 10, based on 9 critic reviews.
 Both Book Three: Change and Book 4: Balance receive the score of 100% based on 9 critic reviews, with average ratings of 9.5 out of 10 and 9 out of 10 respectively.